 Vehicles must be equipped with safety equipment, including a warning triangle and reflective jacket.

 If you enter these zones without a permit, you could be fined.
-If you rent a vehicle, the rental agency could receive the fine and may provide your contact details to the local authorities.
+If your vehicle is rented, the rental agency could receive the fine and provide your contact details to the local authorities.

-Sometimes, municipalities use the services of a private company in order to collect the fees abroad.
-Travellers have received traffic tickets by mail several months after their return to Canada.
+Some municipalities use the services of a private company to collect the fines abroad.
+You could receive traffic tickets by mail several months after returning to Canada.

 - Pay close attention to street signage

-- Obtain instructions from your hotel on how to access your hotel by vehicle if it is located in a ZTL
+- Obtain instructions from your hotel on how to access it by vehicle if it’s located in a ZTL

-You must purchase bus, metro and tram tickets in advance (at kiosks in stations or at tobacco shops) and validate them at machines located on board or in the station.
-Failure to validate tickets may result in fines requiring immediate payment.
+You must purchase bus, metro and tram tickets in advance at kiosks in stations or at tobacco shops and validate them at machines located on board or in the station.

 The currency of Italy is the euro (EUR).